NikoboiNFTB/Bulk-Update-Repositories/README.md

-Work in process.
-Do not use any shell files (yet)
+### Work in process.
+Do not use any shell files yet.